fredwu/fredwu.me-v3/src/pages/blog/2010-04-27-rails-tip-datamapper-mm-association-bug-and.md

 ---
 layout: post
-title: "[Rails Tip] DataMapper M:M Association Bug and Workaround"
+title: '[Rails Tip] DataMapper M:M Association Bug and Workaround'
 date: '2010-04-27T09:35:00+10:00'
 tags:
   - DataMapper
   - bug
   - rails
   - ruby
   - tips
   - workaround
   - JOIN
   - SQL
   - N+1
 redirect_from:
   - /post/551873525/rails-tip-datamapper-mm-association-bug-and
   - /post/551873525/
   - /post/551873525
 ---

 It was confirmed that DataMapper [is incorrectly setting table names in SQL JOINs](http://datamapper.lighthouseapp.com/projects/20609/tickets/1249).

 So for instance, the following code would generate an SQL error: